davehoff80/Hello-World/README.md

 # Hello-World

-A start project to get used to GitHub
+A starter project to get used to GitHub